 - ABC This is the Manufacturer’s Identification Code.
 The state assigns this code to the boat manufacturer.
 If you want to look up your boat hull’s ID, every state keeps a database of searchable MICs.

-- 67689: This is the Hull serial Number.
+- 67689: This is the Hull Serial Number.
 The manufacturer assigns it to the boat.

 - B6: This is the date of manufacture of the vessel.

-- 06: This is the model year of the boat.
+- 06: This is the boat’s model year.

 If not, things will get a little more tricky.
 In some cases, the cost of titling and registering a Jon boat may far exceed what the Jon boat itself costs.